forceedge01/PHPUnitAssister/README.md

 Creating extensions
 -------------------

-To create an extension place your extension mock provider in the extensions folder (Src/Extensions) with the namespace PHPUnitAssister\Src\Extensions, the filenaming convention is `nameOfYourExtension.Class.php`
+To create an extension place your extension mock provider in the extensions folder (Src/Extensions) with the namespace PHPUnitAssister\Extensions, the filenaming convention is `nameOfYourExtension.Class.php`

 Once you have placed it in extensions folder, you can access your extension methods using the getMockProvider call